 If you already own a home, even partially, you may not need cash for a deposit.
 Instead, you can use the equity in your existing home to finance your first investment property.
 Equity is the difference between the market value of your home and the amount you still owe on your mortgage.

 Many first-time investors are surprised to learn that they’re sitting on a valuable resource that can be unlocked.
-A trusted Financial Advisor in Melbourne can help you understand how to use that equity wisely and assess whether your financial position supports such a move without putting you at risk.
+A trusted financial advisor in Melbourne can help you understand how to use that equity wisely and assess whether your financial position supports such a move without putting you at risk.

 2. Consider a Guarantor Loan